VioletHarmon2002/weatherStationproject/docs/journal.md

  i also tried to solder, but i suppose i need to improve it, as i suppose i have not done it correctly in a proper way .

+ 16.09,2024

+ i had a lasercut workshop today, where we were having a tutorial of how to cut properly with laser, using various materials right after explanantion, we tried to make it without teacher help

+im still dealing with soldering today, right after this i am going to connect stuff to the WeMOS as see how it goes i was also thinking about the desigh of my products, i may combine 3d printer and laser cutting for my physical ptoject another question of the day is how i can use fusion for prototyping